Neue-Ziel/Xlsx-to-AzureRM-Template-VM/README.md

 ![Generate](/Images/exe_form_02.png)

-* Log in your Azure account and make sure the correct context / subscription is chosen in your terminal (AZ Cli / AzureRm Powershell / Az pwsh);
+* Log in your Azure account and make sure the correct context / subscription is chosen in your terminal (AzureRm Powershell / Az pwsh / AZ Cli);

 * Click the upper promoted command to create a Resource Group if required, paste to your terminal to execute; click the lower promoted command to make a new ARM deployment using the generated template file